sebw/blog.wains.be/content/posts/2021/2021-10-10-my-desktop-environment.md

 ## Storing data

-Unchanged since 2019, I store everything of importance in a self-hosted Seafile.
+Unchanged since 2019, I store everything of importance in a self hosted Seafile.

 My configurations are stored in git and managed with Stow.